vaidashi/career-development-curriculum/module_two/outreach_and_networking.md

 Time: 60 minutes

 * Opening (5 mins)
-* Intro to outreach (20 mins)
+* Intro to outreach (15 mins)
+* Outreach examples (5 mins)
-* Outreach practice (20 mins)......
+* Outreach practice (20 mins)
-* Intro to networking (10 mins)
+* Intro to networking (5 mins)
 * Networking planning (5 mins)
 * Takeaways/Closing (5 mins)

 ### Objectives
 * Understand why outreach and networking are effective strategies for the job search
-* Create and implement strategies to contact mentors, alumni, or professional contacts who you'd like to meet
+* Discover and implement strategies to research and contact mentors, alumni, or professional contacts who you'd like to meet
-*
+* Research and find a networking event to attend during Module 3

 ### Deliverable
 Provide a plan for how you'll utilize outreach and networking during Module Three using these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_two/outreach_networking_guidelines.md) via the [PD submissions repo](https://github.com/turingschool/career-development-curriculum/tree/master/deliverable_submissions)